North Korea Soldier Wakes Up: Defector Has Hepatitis And Pneumonia, Requests South Korean Music

 “To give psychological comfort that he is in South Korea, the medical staff apparently placed the South Korean flag in the patient’s room and are also treating him through psychotherapy.”

-Though he’s recovering, the soldier is a long way from being healthy enough to undergo an interrogation.
+Although he’s recovering, the soldier is a long way from being healthy enough to undergo an interrogation.

 Even though he hasn’t spoken much, officials are piecing together a picture of the man’s life in North Korea, and what he went through during his defection, based on the illnesses and injuries he brought with him.

-Perhaps most famously, the man was found to have multiple parasites in his stomach, the longest of which was ten inches long.
+Perhaps most famously, the man was found to have multiple parasites in his stomach, the longest of which was 10 inches.
 Such parasites are unlike anything ever seen in South Korea.
-He also has Hepatitis B, believed to be common in North Korea.
+He also has hepatitis B, believed to be common in North Korea.
 Further, he has pneumonia and sepsis, diseases he’s believed to have picked up from infection from the gunshot wounds he suffered while fleeing the North.
-Because officials were unable to determine his blood type, he’s been transfused with the universal Type-O blood.
+Because officials were unable to determine his blood type, he’s been transfused with the universal type-O blood.
 He’s been transfused with about 3.5 gallons so far.

 “The defector is able to express his thoughts to medical staff.
 At this moment, we think that the patient has overcome a serious condition, [but] the defector is suffering from fear and heavy stress from the gunshots that wounded him.”